A Lesson to Learn: SeaChange International Inc. (SEAC)

 Sponsored

+The average price from analysts is $3.00, which is $1.56 above the current price.
 SEAC currently public float of 41.82M and currently shorts hold a 10.48% ratio of that float.
-Today, the average trading volume of SEAC was 9.43M shares.
+Today, the average trading volume of SEAC was 9.24M shares.

 SEAC’s Market Performance